Funding from £100 to £3000 to turn your idea into a reality…

-The Lord Rootes Memorial Fund is intended to encourages personal development by supporting challenging projects proposed by individual and groups of Warwick students, especially projects:
+The Lord Rootes Fund is intended to encourage creativity, innovation and positive impact through support of projects by individual and groups of University of Warwick students, especially projects that:

 Who can apply?